 - The business must be based in Saskatchewan

-- If you have participated in any of the past years i3 Idea Challenges, you are still eligible to enter again
+If you have participated in any of the past years of the i3 Idea Challenge, you are still eligible to enter again, as long as you have not placed in the top 3.

-- All submissions must include both a 3 page business plan summary and a 3 minute video pitch.
+- All submissions must include your Idea Bootcamp piece, Business Model Canvas, and a 3 minute video pitch.
 Late submissions will not be accepted.

 - Must not exceed 3 minutes in length

 The video pitch is a great way to stand out and showcase your product/service.
-There are no strict rules as to what should/should not be included.
+There are no strict rules as to what should or should not be included.
+Use your video to complement the information shown on your Business Model Canvas.
 Keep in mind that the content of the video pitch carries much more weight than any special effects.
 However, it is important to ensure good sound volume and clarity.
+The video's from last year's finalists are available here.

 Creating your video:

 There are several ways to go about creating your video pitch.
 These include a video camera, phone, webcam, or text & pictures with voice-over.
-Other options include Animoto, Powtoon, and GoAnimate
+Other options include programs such as Animoto, Powtoon, and GoAnimate.

 Potential Editing Software: